rajesh17mca/docker-workspace/README.md

 * While CMD provides default arguments that can be easily overridden when running the container.
 * ENTRYPOINT should be used when you want a specific application to always run when your container starts, making the container behave like a self-contained binary.
 * CMD is ideal for providing default parameters that a user might want to change.
-* We can use both in the Dockerfile (ENTRYPOINT - To define primary command, CMD to define parameters for the primary command)
+* We can use both in the Dockerfile (ENTRYPOINT - To define the primary command, CMD to define parameters for the primary command)
 --------
 #### Is it possible to override the command with ENTRYPOINT
-* Yes it is poissible with help of the --entrypoint option during runtime
+* Yes, it is possible with the help of the --entrypoint option during runtime
 * ``` docker run --entrypoint date <Image_name> ```
 --------
 #### SHELL
 * Set the default shell of an image.
 * Example ```SHELL ["/bin/sh", "-c"]```
 --------
-#### Can we allocate cpu limits and requests in the docker container
+#### Can we allocate CPU limits and requests in the Docker container
 * Yes, Docker allows you to allocate both CPU limits and requests (referred to as "shares" and "quotas" in Docker CLI, and more clearly defined as "requests" and "limits" in Kubernetes) for individual containers to manage resource consumption and ensure fair distribution on a host machine.
 * ```docker run -d --rm --cpu-period="100000" --cpu-quota="50000" my_image_name```
 * ```docker run -d --rm --cpu-shares 512 my_image_name```
-* we can also do this using docker compose
+* We can also do this using Docker Compose
     ```
     version: '3.8'
         services: